-The Grey-headed Flying-fox has a large established population within the City of Yarra and adjoining areas, and likely makes significant use of habitat resources across the Yarra reserve system, and urban environments including flowering eucalypts and fruit trees.
-The Nankeen Night Heron is resident at a number of locations along the Yarra River and observed on a number of occasions during the 2014-2016 censuses.
+The Grey-headed Flying-fox has a large established population within the City of Yarra and adjoining areas, and likely makes significant us of habitat resources across the council reserve system and urban environments including flowering eucalypts and fruit trees.
+The Nankeen Night Heron is resident at a number of locations along the Yarra River and observed on a number of occasions during the 2014-2016 census.